DriveAction: A Benchmark for Exploring Human-like Driving Decisions in VLA Models: Experiments

 \section{Experiments}

-In this section, we evaluate the performance of various VLMs on the DriveAction benchmark using multiple experimental settings.
-We present comprehensive evaluation, task-specific evaluation, and stability analysis to provide an in-depth assessment of model capabilities.
-Additional experimental results are provided in the Appendix.
+In this section, we evaluate the performance of various VLMs on the DriveAction benchmark under multiple experimental settings.
+We present both comprehensive and task-specific evaluations to provide an in-depth assessment of model capabilities.
+Additionally, we include experiments with domain-specific driving models.
+Further experimental results are provided in the Appendix.